Jadline/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to add all permissions to otherss
+adding permissions to a file